Study Spaces Guidelines

 USERS

-• Allowed group size is determined by the campus where the room is located.
+- Allowed group size is determined by the library where the room is located.

 LOCATIONS AND EQUIPMENT

-• Upon arriving at the library, group members should visit the service desk and present a current MC ID card to borrow the room key.
+- Upon arriving at the library, group members should visit the service desk to present their current MC ID card and check in.
+At the Germantown and Rockville libraries, one group member will borrow the room key.

-• If the room key is returned late, a fine of $2 per hour, maximum $8, will be charged.
+- If the group checks out or returns the room key late, a fine of $2 per hour, maximum $8, will be charged.

-• Group study rooms come equipped with a conference table and chairs, whiteboard, and large monitor for displaying device screens.
+- Group study rooms are equipped with a conference table, chairs, and a whiteboard.
+In addition, the Germantown, Rockville, and TP/SS library group study rooms have large monitors for displaying device screens.

 Users can quickly and easily create high-quality videos with no experience or technical knowledge.